Alfredo Antonini: The 1950s: Opera

 In 1951 he also served as both the orchestra leader and the Choral leader for the CBS Radio program Music Land U.S.A which featured talented vocalists.
 Included on the broadcast were Lois Hunt, Earl Wrightson and Thomas Hayward.
+These performances by the Alfredo Antonini Orchestra were included among several transcriptions of Antonini's work which were selected for broadcast to America's armed forces throughout the world by the Armed Forces Radio Network Service during the 1940's and 1950's.